LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 After talking to the stakeholders, most of them agree that if I am able to hold these invariants in production then they can accept higher development times and latency.
 Cost and treatment of the fields is largely dependent on implementation; we should not worry too much about it at this stage.

+#### Risk of backpressure of the connectors
+We need to monitor and react on backpressure by scaling vertically or horizontally which is possible by the invariants of connectors.

 # Batch Processing lane

 ## Major components

 ### Category Schemas

-The same definition as in the streaming lane since the same reasoning applies here.
+The same definition as in the streaming lane.
+In fact we will define one set of category schemas for both lanes.

 ### Extractors